zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/groups.rst

 Doxygen Groups
 ##############

-The |codename|'s in-code documentation implements Doxygen groups.
+The Zephyr Kernel's in-code documentation implements Doxygen groups.
 The comments regarding the various services are contained in their respective groups.
 The services groups are then contained in one of two main groups: either microkernel or nanokernel.
 Each group can contain other groups, functions, variables, enums, typedefs and defines.